-Prerequisite: Must be in Design & Construction Academy.
-Course ID: 172501/ 172502 skills in developing and representing design ideas using technical drawings and apply the design process to solve design problems.
-Students will utilize computer aided design (CAD) software to design and model a residential home with an emphasis on residential methods and materials of construction and codes.
+The second course in the Architectural Design Pathway.
+Students in this course build their skills in developing and representing design ideas using technical drawings and apply the design process to solve design problems.
+Students will utilize computer aided design (CAD) software to design and model a residential home with an emphasis on residential methods and materials of construction and codes